Top 5 Skincare Trends on Social Media: What is Truly “Verified?”

 The authors report no relevant financial relationships.

 Fabiola M. Moreno Echevarria, BS, is a medical student at Northwestern University Feinberg School of Medicine.
 Andrea Cespedes Zablah, BA, is a medical student at the University of Illinois College of Medicine.
-Andrea M. Rustad, MD, is a dermatologist at the University of Wisconsin School of Medicine and Public Health.
+Andrea M. Rustad, MD, is a dermatology resident at the University of Wisconsin School of Medicine and Public Health.

 References